 Luckily for Jones, the American colonies were too busy stoking the flames of war with the British to have noticed his past.
 In 1775 the American Revolution broke out, and Jones—who could easily recall Britain’s cruel treatment of the Scots—sided with the colonists and joined the new Continental Navy.

 With great skill and temerity, Jones began attacking British ships off the American coastline and expanded his operations from there.
 He captained the USS Providence, sailing to Nova Scotia and capturing British vessels.

 Soon after, he took command of Ranger and set course to France, where his vessel was saluted by the French Admiral La Motte Piquet—the first American vessel ever to be recognized by a foreign power.

 In 1779 Jones would go down in history as one of the greatest naval commanders of the Revolutionary War.
 En route to raid British shipping, Jones’ warship, Bon Homme Richard (named after Benjamin Franklin), came head to head with the more powerful English warship HMS Serapis off the North Sea.

-After three hours of relentless gun fire between the two vessels, Jones slammed Bon Homme into Serapis, strategically tying them together.
+After three hours of relentless gunfire between the two vessels, Jones slammed Bon Homme into Serapis, strategically tying them together.
 Legend has it that when the British asked if Jones was ready to surrender, he famously responded: “I have not yet begun to fight!”

-After one of Jones’ naval officers tossed a grenade onto Serapis, causing severe damage, it was the British who ultimately surrendered.
+After one of Jones’ naval officers tossed a grenade onto Serapis, causing severe damage, it was the British that ultimately surrendered.
 Jones’ surprise victory against the better-equipped British naval ship had turned him into an international hero.